leehongkyung/recipe-website/README.md

 ![screen shot 2018-01-01 at 11 56 58 am](https://user-images.githubusercontent.com/34849228/34469360-0cca95de-eeeb-11e7-909e-7bb5c4ef942a.png)

 # Motivation
-This recipe website was created to help college students decide what to eat and create the dishes themselves.
+This recipe website was created to help college students decide what to eat other than fast food or take-out, bridging the gap between nutrition and healthier lifestyle choices.
-As many students choose to consume fast food or take-out, this website provides alternatives for those who want to achieve healthier lifestyles.

 # License
 This project is licensed under the terms of the MIT license.